dotnet/intro-to-dotnet-web-dev/README.md

 ## How-to
 To use this curriculum on your own, fork the entire repo and go into the numbered folders to access the lessons and projects.
 This series is designed to take 6 weeks, about 1 week per lesson, but feel free to complete it at your own pace.

+### Codespace
+You can also complete the lesson from your browser using GitHub Codespaces.
+To open a Codespace, simply select the green **Code** button.
+Then click the **+** to create a Codespace on the main branch.

 ## Lessons
 |     |                       Lesson Name                       | Learning Objectives                                                                                                                 |                                                         Linked Lesson                                                          |
 | :-: | :------------------------------------------------------: | ----------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------: |